alipay/PainlessInferenceAcceleration/README.md

 ## Introduction

-Our repo, PIA (short for Painless Inference Acceleration), is designed for LLM inference and currently contains three key works:
+Our repo, PIA (short for Painless Inference Acceleration), is designed for LLM inference, and currently contains three key features:

-- [`FLOOD`](./flood/README.md): It employs pure pipeline parallelism to enhance inference throughput, thereby reducing communication costs typically associated with tensor parallelism.
+- [`FLOOD`](./flood/README.md): It employs pure pipeline parallelism to enhance inference throughput, thereby reducing communication costs typically associated with tensor parallelism. `FLOOD` is designed as the successor to our previous framework, `LOOKAHEAD`, in order to achieve optimal performance across both small and large batch sizes.

 - [`LOOKAHEAD`](./lookahead/README.md): It uses an on-the-fly trie-tree cache to prepare hierarchical multi-branch drafts, without the demand for assist models (e.g., speculative decoding) or additional head training (e.g., block decoding).
-With the efficient hierarchical structure, we can lookahead tens fo branches, therefore significantly improve generated tokens in a forward pass.
+With the efficient hierarchical structure, we can lookahead tens of branches, therefore significantly improve generated token count in a forward pass.
+It is important to note that `LOOKAHEAD` is fully based on `transformers`, which is inefficient for serving large models.
+Consequently, we have updated `LOOKAHEAD` to `FLOOD` and will maintain only minimal support for `LOOKAHEAD`.

 - [`IPAD`](./ipad/README.md): It applies iterative pruning and distillation techniques to reduce the model size.

+Other features, including quantization, KV cache sparsification, will release soon.

 ## Citations
 ```